TheAwesomeKid02/TheAwesomeKid02/README.md

 - Main programming languages are HTML, CSS, and JavaScript
 - Struggling with Node.js and three.js
 - Pronouns: he/him
 - Check out my "Chess Analysis" repository.
-It is one of my lastest python projects
+It is one of my lastest python projects.

 Discord: theawesomekid (However I might not accept any friend requests)